-2000 years later, in the north of England in the little parish of Govan in Glasgow, Scotland, his namesake Alexander Chapman Ferguson was born.
+2000 years later in the north of England in the little parish of Govan in Glasgow, Scotland, his namesake Alexander Chapman Ferguson was born.
 Alex Ferguson briefly conquered Scottish football with Aberdeen by breaking the duopoly of Rangers and Celtic.
-His grand vision surpassed conquering, and for over two decades in Manchester, he ruled English football.
+His grand vision surpassed conquering.
+For over two decades in Manchester, he ruled English football.
 Does that befit greatness?
 You can be the judge of that.

 With Sir Alex Ferguson: Never Give In, the new documentary film on the legendary footballer manager directed by his son Jason Ferguson, he lives long enough to reflect on the costs of the conquests and rule.